-PEAK Exceptional Services is pleased to offer executive function training at our Northglenn office location.
+PEAK Exceptional Services is pleased to offer executive function training.
 This coming summer, we are again offering a 1-Day Workshop for High School students to “Jump Start” the 2019-2020 school year on the right foot.

 What is Executive Function?

 Executive functions of the brain are cognitive functions that activate, integrate, and control other functions of the mind.
 Think of the conductor of the orchestra.
 The conductor has to be able to get each musician of the orchestra to play together, in harmony, on beat to make beautiful music.

 Students need the skills for the conductor in their brain to successfully bring together all of the pieces to complete tasks and achieve their goals.
 EF thinking skills “allow us to create a picture of a goal, a path to that goal, and the resources we need along with way.”